TNBL265/LatticeBasedCrypto/README.md

 - Based on [NTRUEncrypt protocol](https://en.wikipedia.org/wiki/NTRUEncrypt) and its detailed formulation in the textbook [An Introduction to Mathematical Cryptography](https://www.springer.com/gp/book/9781441926746), we were able to write a Matlab program (making used of Matlab's vectorization for faster encryption and decryption)that can simulate the full process of encoding, encrypting, decrypting and decoding a message:
     - **Message**: `m = "I love you!"`
     - **Public parameters**: `[N, p, q, d] = [47, 3, 128, 7]`
-    some other possible parameters choices according to NTRU protocol to ensure 1-1 encrypt-decrypt are:
+    some other possible parameters choices according to NTRU protocol to ensure 1-1 encrypt-decrypt are:<br>
             |  N  |  p  |  q  |  d  |
             | :---: | :---: | :---: | :---: |
             |  5  |  3  |  64 |  1  |